 A painless transition to more advanced technology

-XML, a powerfully enabling technology.
+The web is moving to XML, a powerfully enabling technology.
 Writing well–formed, valid XHTML pages is the easiest way to begin this transition.
 All it takes is learning a few simple rules of XHTML markup.

 Cleaner, more logical markup